arpitbbhayani/articles/blogs/copy-on-write.md

 > Fun fact: You can model Time Travel using Copy-on-Write semantics.

 # Why shouldn't we Copy-on-Write
 CoW is an expensive process if done aggressively.
 If on every single write, we create a copy then in a system that is write-heavy, things could go out of hand very soon.
 A lot of CPU cycles will be occupied for doing garbage collections and thus stalling the core processes.
-Picking which battles to win is important while choosing something as fragile as Copy-on-Write.
+Picking which battles to win is important while choosing something as critical as Copy-on-Write.

 # References
  - [Copy on Write](https://en.wikipedia.org/wiki/Copy-on-write)